xlcteam/xlc-team.info/content/about.md

 *master of drills*

 Marek is also a key member in our team.
-He makes a bit of everything: building robots, finding components, programming.
+He makes a bit of everything: building robots, looking for components, programming.
 His humour together with holding a drill in his hand cheers the team up.
-Without him, we wouldn't be a team.
+Without him we wouldn't be a team.

 </div>
 <div class='clear'></div>